|Program Type:||Panther Program||Housing Options:||Apartment / Flat, Host Family|

 Additional Expenses: Pitt administrative fee ($300), Airfare (roundtrip to Rome) ($1500), Meals ($500), Books (TBA), Personal expenses (~1500)

 Airfare is not included in the program fee for Pitt in Rome.
-It is recommended that students budget at least $1500 to cover flights.
+It is recommended that you budget at least $1500 to cover flights.
 Keep in mind that many airlines charge for additional checked baggage.

-While in Rome, Pitt students will be placed in centrally located, shared apartments.
+While in Rome, you will be placed in centrally located, shared apartments.
 A typical apartment will house 2-6 students, and contains a combination of single (1 student per room) and double (2 students per room) bedrooms.
 Up to four students will share one bathroom, and all apartments are fully furnished, include a living room, a kitchen with basic supplies, bed linens, towels and a washing machine.
 Italian apartments do not have dryers.

 - Minimum 2.75 GPA